johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 When measuring coupling from a certain class, there are 2 types:
  - Afferent coupling: number of entities (methods/classes/assemblies) that are dependend on this entity
- - Efferent coupling: number of entities (methods/classes/)assemblies) that this entity depends upon
+ - Efferent coupling: number of entities (methods/classes/assemblies) that this entity depends upon

 In both cases, you want that number to be as low as possible to keep your maintainability as high as possible.

 ### Cohesion
-A class is cohesive if everything that the class needs to do it job is within the class.
+A class is cohesive if everything that the class needs to do its job exists within the class.
 This is a very hard thing to measure, so they made a metric that might do the trick a bit.

 The LCOM (Lack of cohesion) is a number between 0 and 1.
-A class containing only methods using all of the internal fields get rewarded with a nice 0.
+A class containing only methods using all of the internal fields gets rewarded with a nice 0.
 When none of the methods in the class use any of the internal fields, it gets a nice 1.

-A result below 0.5 is considered as a good result.
+A result below 0.5 is considered a good result.
 Above 0.7 there might be a small problem and above 0.8 you're not very cohesive.
-Keep this number as low as possible aw well.
+Keep this number as low as possible as well.

 ### Coupling & Cohesion together
 ![Coupling and Cohesion](images/static-code-analysis-metrics-coupling-cohesion.png)

 This time the box size is the amount of types using the specific class.
-The color is the lack of cohesion of the methods in that type.
-The type on the top right could be a class that is badly designed, because it's functionality is not contained within the specific class.
+The color is the lack of cohesion of the methods in that class.
+The class on the top left could be a class that is badly designed, because it's functionality is not contained within the specific class.

 # nDepend added values
-For the creation of this blog, I've been using nDepend.
-NDepend is a tool, integrated in Visual Studio or via the buildserver, that can be used for much more than what I've described here.
+For the creation of this blog, I've been using nDepend. nDepend is a tool, integrated in Visual Studio or integrated in the buildserver, that can be used for much more than what I've described here.

 ## More data
 ![Query your code](images/static-code-analysis-rules.png#right)

 All the data of your code is being stored in nDepend and can be queried via linq queries.
 This gives you the ability to quickly query your code.
 In the example I query the code, requesting the top 50 methods with the highest Cyclomatic Complexity.

 ## Rules
 However, you can do more: from these queries you are able to create rules.
-For example you can create a rule that enforces all methods containing more than 100 lines of code, should have a cyclomatic complexity of maximum 10 or the method name should not contain your first name.
+For example, you can create a rule that enforces all methods containing more than 100 lines of code to have a cyclomatic complexity of maximum 10 or the method name to not contain your first name.

-You can also define rules as critical, this is of partically use if you use the build server integration.
+You can also define rules as critical, this is particulary of use if you use the build server integration.

 ## Build Server step
-When you put nDepend as a build step in your pipeline, you can get a nice graph and overview of how your code is evolving over time.
+When you configure nDepend as a build step in your pipeline, you can get a nice graph and overview of how your code is evolving over time.
 You can detect pitfalls and bad code practices earlier, when it is still easy to overcome them.

 The coolest thing however is when you integrate the build server in a setup with critical rules, these are really enforced.
-Having critical rule hits in your code will trigger a build step failure and will stop that code from ever entering production.
+Breaking a critical rule in your code will trigger a build step failure and will stop that code from ever entering production.

 # Final thoughts
 When I was first asked to venture on a journey through static code analysis, I had no idea what to expect.
-Even after the first two hours of looking at the charts, data and controls had me confused.
-After a while I got the hang of it and now I really see what added benefit having static code analysis could bring.
+Even after the first two hours of looking at the charts, data and controls, it had me confused.
+After a while I got the hang of it and now I really see the added benefits of having static code analysis.
  - It enables you to find code smells and potential errors
  - It enables you to get to know code you have never seen before
  - It enables you and other developers to get to know best practices